 If you have a family history of genetic disorders linked to the X or Y chromosome, consider seeking genetic counseling.
 A genetic counselor can assess your risk of carrying or passing on a genetic mutation and can discuss the available testing options.
 Genetic testing can help you make informed decisions about family planning and can provide valuable information about your own health risks.

-For instance, if there's a history of hemophilia (an X-linked recessive disorder) in your family, genetic testing can determine if you're a carrier.
+As an example, if there's a history of hemophilia (an X-linked recessive disorder) in your family, genetic testing can determine if you're a carrier.
 This knowledge can help you understand the risk of passing the condition to your children.
 Similarly, if there's a concern about chromosomal abnormalities like Turner or Klinefelter syndrome, prenatal testing options such as amniocentesis or chorionic villus sampling (CVS) can be discussed.

 Understanding X-Linked Inheritance